Front Entrance of Hospital by Sinead Fahey

 The Waterford Healing Arts Trust (WHAT) is one of Ireland’s leading Arts and Health programmes.
 Based in University Hospital Waterford, Ireland, WHAT supports healthcare environments and the wider community by providing multi-disciplinary arts experiences and services and bringing the arts beyond conventional boundaries into healthcare environments whereby art and artists can thrive and excel in environments outside of mainstream arts venues and whereby people who might not ordinarily chose to access the arts can do so.

 WHAT aims: -

-• To facilitate access to and participation in the arts
+- to facilitate access to and participation in the arts in healthcare environments

 - to facilitate professional development opportunities for artists to produce new work and engage new audiences within healthcare and community contexts